a-vizuet/qtcreeper-js/README.md

 This work with a Chromium instance installed by puppeteer, I choosed to use it for two reasons: I wanted to test it and learn a bit about it and I never made work those request libraries with cached cookies and stuff.

+I save two files: one for the search configuration and the other one for the users you've already visited.

+I load both files, then the menu is prompt and you can configure almost all the stuff.

+At the end, you can starting creeping people and probably you can find a qt that will love you.

 The truth
 ----
 Even though it works... ok.
 There's some disadvantages regarding the original py script.